bengfarrell/benfarrell-blog/content/blog/2026-03-23-year-of-ai-coding.md

 I found the other models.

 Yes, I stumble through life without reading the documentation - and hadn't actually tried changing models before.
 Until now, I just used whatever the default was.
-But changing to Opus 4.6 changed the entire game.
+But changing to a more advanced model changed the entire game.

 Suddenly, I wasn't getting the runaround for complex tasks - things were working remarkably well provided I gave the right context in my prompts.